EU TIMBER REGULATION & THE EU FLEGT ACTION PLAN

-The EUTR is relevant to thousands of companies of all sizes that are producing timber domestically, or importing timber into the EU.
+The EUTR is relevant to thousands of companies of all sizes that are producing timber domestically or importing timber into the EU.
 It covers a wide range of timber products, including plywood, veneer, furniture, and paper (except its recycled components and printed media) and comprises three main obligations:

-- Timber accompanied by a Forest Law Enforcement, Governance and Trade (FLEGT) or Convention on International Trade in Endangered Species (CITES) licence will be accepted as legal.
+- Timber accompanied by a Forest Law Enforcement, Governance, and Trade (FLEGT) or Convention on International Trade in Endangered Species (CITES) licence will be accepted as legal.
 In all other cases, operators must exercise ‘due diligence’ when they introduce imported and domestic timber or timber products on the EU market.

 - It prohibits the placing of illegally harvested timber, and products made from illegally harvested timber, on the EU market, whether the timber is of domestic or imported origin.

 - Traders (those after the operators in the supply chain) need to keep records of their suppliers and customers (except end consumers).
-In this way the operators can always be traced.
+In this way, the operators can always be traced.

 FSC has worked to ensure that all components of FSC certification – and our standards – align with the EUTR.
-As such, actor practicing due diligence can use FSC certification as a key element of risk assessment and mitigation.
+As such, actors practicing due diligence can use FSC certification as a key element of risk assessment and mitigation.
 To support this, FSC has produced guidance materials on EU Timber Regulation (available below) and FSC national offices have helped actors and authorities to understand how FSC certification can be used as a tool for meeting requirements.

 FSC also played an active part in the first EUTR review process and is in close contact with the European Commission and the EUTR/FLEGT Committee of EU Member States.